Ask our AI-chatbot

 Impartiality in administrative proceedings

-In order to guarantee sound administration of state funding, the Research Council has a set of procedures in place to ensure that our employees, referees and board members are impartial in all the work they perform.
+To ensure sound management of state funding, we have established procedures to ensure that our employees, referees and board members are impartial in the work they perform.

 It is important for all our users to know that the individuals who are preparing the basis for or taking a decision in a case are impartial.
 A person may be disqualified if, for instance, he or she has a close professional association with a party to the case or has a potential for personal gain or loss in connection with a decision.